nyl-auster/rust-memo/README.md

     // do stuff with "s"

-} // this scope is now over, and "s is no longer valid
+} // this scope is now over, and "s is no longer valid : Rust know he can drop the value
 ```

 Rust calls a special **drop** functon automatically at the closing curly bracket.
 This is when Rust drop the "hello" value and give back the memory to the OS.